router5/router5.github.io/_docs/why-router5.md

 From routington came [route-node](https://github.com/troch/router5).
 I then needed to use a URL parsing library.
 I looked at [route-parser](https://github.com/rcs/route-parser), [url-pattern](https://github.com/snd/url-pattern) and [path-to-regexp](https://github.com/pillarjs/path-to-regexp).
-Having routes in a tree, I needed a library which could match URLs as well as partially match URLs (going down the tree until a match is found), I also needed to build URLs by passing parameters.
+Having routes in a tree, I needed a library which could match URLs fully or partially (going down the tree until a match is found), I also needed to build URLs by passing parameters.

 None of the libraries mentioned could do all of that, so came [path-parser](https://github.com/troch/path-parser).